tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_1.md

 For the record: my life was never exactly “normal.”
 I’ll explain that.
 But things only started to spiral out of control about two weeks ago.

 Call me Max.
 Obviously, it’s not my real name.
-I'm 19 years old, and live in Budapest, Hungary.
+I'm 19 years old, and live in Hungary.
 I’ve been training in martial arts as long as I can remember.
 My earliest memory is sitting cross-legged on the carpet, watching an old kung fu movie, the kind where the fighters had techniques that looked more like superpowers than something you could learn.
 I guess that stuck with me.

 My mom runs an MMA gym, so when I asked to train, she didn’t hesitate to sign me up.
 She never pushed  (asked more than once if I wanted to try something else), but I already knew this was mine.
 Fighting fascinated me more than anything.